tmarquar/rais/README.md

 I have created a Wiki page to test using Xcode and get your app on an Apple Device :)

 # Dependencies
-Still under construction :)

 ### Mac Installation
-Run each command in a Terminal:
+Run each command in a Terminal, in order :)
-(testing in progress)
 On a Mac, you may have to use sudo depending on your system configuration.

 Homebrew: